Are you a property investor

 Talk to our GRA team if you want to learn more - we can assist you if you are time poor, or show you how to do it yourself by helping you get educated and providing you with the tools you need to purchase property at the right price.

 Click the buttons below to learn more about these topics directly, or read about the investing process and example strategies further down the page.
-Or watch one of our pre-recorded and comprehensive Property Investment & Education Seminars.
+Or watch one of our comprehensive Property Investment & Education Seminars, presented either by live Zoom webinar or as an on-demand recorded version.

 Click the bubbles that interest you below:

-- Education: We have cloud-based and in-classroom learning available, with a huge volume of videos and online learning.
+- Education: We have cloud-based education available, with a huge volume of videos and online learning.

-- Take a structured course - our Property School 7-module course, available online or in the classroom at our offices.
+- Take a structured course - our Property School 7-module course, available online on demand (recorded) or from time to time via live Zoom webinar.

-- Attend a Property Investment & Education Seminar, online or live at our offices monthly.
+- Attend a Property Investment & Education Seminar, online (live Zoom webinar or on demand).

 - Buy to hold